beritbarthelmes/theory-discourse-analysis/README.md

 - Article-level metadata and expert coding decisions are documented in `manifests/`.
 - Automated classification steps require user-provided API credentials.
 - Scripts assume local paths as documented in subdirectory READMEs.

+All preprocessing, screening logic, stance definitions, prompts, and aggregation procedures are fully documented and reproducible given access to the same source materials.

 ---